 If a page is flagged as a soft 404, it means it isn’t indexed in Google.

-The problem is that often, high-quality pages are mistakenly identified as soft 404s.
 In this article, I show you how to identify such problems.

 Here are the three most common reasons for Soft 404: